 Energy Tax Credits

-Newly enhanced renewable energy tax credits, and sustainability incentives created under the Inflation Reduction Act, help cover the costs of renewable energy investments and the proliferation of energy-efficient buildings, with the credit worth up to 70% of investment.
+Renewable energy tax credits and sustainability incentives created under the Inflation Reduction Act help cover the costs of renewable energy investments and the proliferation of energy-efficient buildings, with the credit worth up to 70% of investment.
 These credits and incentives can be used to offset a portion of the cost of installing renewable energy equipment, such as solar panels, wind turbines and geothermal systems.
 Other incentives also create accelerated deductions for investments in HVAC, interior lighting and overall building envelope.

 The aforementioned credits (IRC Section 48) can be worth up to 30% of the system costs while the accelerated deductions (IRC Section 179D) can be in excess of $5.00 per square foot.